Ferdinand IV, Grand Duke of Tuscany: Biography

 Ferdinand died in Salzburg in 1908, after spending the rest of his life in exile.
 Upon his death, his descendants were barred from using their Tuscan titles by Imperial decree.

+The statement that the orders were no longer conferred is correct; however, the first series of the Almanach de Gotha sometimes erroneously attributed the title of Grand Master of the Order of Saint Stephen of Tuscany and Order of Saint Joseph of Tuscany to some descendants, and put them in brackets to indicate that they were not entitled to it.
+Other publications published at the same time as the Almanach de Gotha, in particular the series of Gothaischen Genealogischen Hofkalenders and Gothaisches Genealogisches Taschenbuc which later became the Genealogisches Handbuch der Fürstlichen Häuser, never made this mistake and correctly omitted these unfounded claims altogether.

 Family and children

 He married twice and had issue:

 From his first marriage in Dresden on 24 November 1856 to Princess Anna of Saxony, (Dresden, 4 January 1836 – Naples, 10 February 1859), daughter of King John I of Saxony, was born: